noteve07/python-one-liners/README.md

 # Python One-liners
-no semicolons ;)

-These are the codes that I wrote for fun at the end of my 11th Grade.
-No practical use, but it improves my thinking back then, familiarizing myself further on python syntax.
-It was very fun!

 # 🐍 Python One-Liners

 Welcome to **Python One-Liners**!
-This repository is a collection of concise, clever, and occasionally quirky Python one-liner scripts I wrote for fun during the end of my 11th grade.
+This repository is a collection of codes that I wrote for fun at the end of my 11th Grade.
 While most have little practical use, they were a great way to boost my problem-solving skills and deepen my understanding of Python syntax.

+no semicolons ;)
 ---

 ## 🚀 What You'll Find